nrathgama/SAS-Repository/README.md

 # SAS-assignments
-This repository is cnsisting of BAN500 & BAN600 coursework based on SAS
+This repository is consisting of MIS-MS_coursework based on SAS and practice notes/codes